Mide29th/GoPass/TICKET_QR_SETUP.md

 # Ticket QR Code & Notification Setup Guide

 ## Overview
-This system automatically sends individual QR codes to ticket buyers via email and WhatsApp.
+This system automatically sends individual QR codes to ticket buyers via email.
 Each QR code is unique and can be scanned at event entry.

 ## Components